sripwoud/cryptography/docs/primitives/mac/intro.md

 ## Application(s)
 MAC can be used to provide a **trusted channel**.
-Especially **cookies** rely on MAC to provide a (one-way) trusted communication channel from the client towards the server.
+Especially **cookies** rely on MAC to provide a (one-way) trusted communication channel from a client towards a server.
 With cookies, a server can securely authenticate clients and trust the information originating from them as being "authentic".
 :::note
 Cookies as an authentication mechanism doesn't scale well because the server needs to provide a cookie for each client, and store their reference values in a database to perform the authentication later.